AviVahl/ts-tools/packages/node/README.md

 ## Similar projects

 [ts-node](https://github.com/TypeStrong/ts-node) - a much more complete solution.
 It includes a `ts-node` cli/repl, and require hook registration.
-It does not support multiple tsconfigs out of the box, afaik.

 ## License